ratson/cordova-plugin-admob-free/README.md

 ### 1. Create Ad Unit ID for your banner and interstitial.

-Go to [AdMob portal](https://www.google.com/admob/), click "Monetize a new app" button to create new ad unit.
+Go to the [AdMob portal](https://www.google.com/admob/) and add your app (if you haven't done so already), once your app is added to your AdMob account, create a new ad unit for it.

 ### 2. Display advertisements